-With a degree in Forestry you can work as a timber manager, forest planner, fire specialist, forest ranger, or as a range or soil conservationist.
+With a degree in Forestry you can work as a forest ecologist, silviculturalist, timber manager, forest planner, wildland fire specialist, inventory manager, forest ranger, or as a range or soil conservationist.
 The Forestry degree is accredited by the Society of American Foresters and meets the requirements for qualification as Forester for the U.S. Civil Service Commission (440 series).
-This means you can work as a forester for federal agencies such as the U.S. Forest Service, Bureau of Land Management, Bureau of Indian Affairs as well as many state agencies and private industry.
+This means you can work as a forester for federal agencies such as the U.S. Forest Service, Bureau of Land Management, Bureau of Indian Affairs as well as for many state agencies and with private industry.
 View more information on civil service requirements.

 Student field work locations